Alcohol (drug): History

 Alcohol is one of the oldest recreational drugs.
+The word "Alcohol" originates from the Arabic word al-kuhul, which refers to a fine metallic powder that was used to paint the eyelids darker.
 Alcoholic beverages have been produced since the Neolithic period, as early as 7000 BC in China.
 Alcohol was brewed as early as 7,000 to 6,650 BCE in northern China.
 The earliest evidence of winemaking was dated at 6,000 to 5,800 BCE in Georgia in the South Caucasus.
 Beer was likely brewed from barley as early as 13,000 years ago in the Middle East.
 Pliny the Elder wrote about the golden age of winemaking in Rome, the 2nd century BCE (200–100 BCE), when vineyards were planted.